-- ^{a)} Where there are two main heating systems serving different parts of the dwelling, assume each has its own circulation pump and therefore include two figures from this table.
+- a) Where there are two main heating systems serving different parts of the dwelling, assume each has its own circulation pump and therefore include two figures from this table.
 Does not apply if a heating system used solely for domestic hot water.
 Does not apply to cooling calculations or to heat networks.
 2013 or later applies to a new dwelling.
 Set to zero in summer months.
 Not applicable for electric heat pumps from database.
 Where two main systems serve the same space a single pump is assumed. - b) Does not apply to cooling calculations and only for system providing main heating.
 In addition to central heating pump, but not if fuel pump is outside dwelling.
-Set to zero in summer months. - ^{c)} SFP is the specific fan power from the database record for the warm air unit if applicable; otherwise 1.5 W/(l/s).
-These values of SFP include an in-use factor If the heating system is a warm air unit and there is balanced whole house mechanical ventilation, the gains for the warm air system should not be included. - d) SFP is specific fan power in W/(litre/sec), IUF is the applicable in-use factor.
+Set to zero in summer months. - c) SFP is the specific fan power from the database record for the warm air unit if applicable; otherwise 1.5 W/(l/s).
+These values of SFP include an in-use factor

+If the heating system is a warm air unit and there is balanced whole house mechanical ventilation, the - If the heating system is a warm air unit and there is balanced whole house mechanical ventilation, the gains for the warm air system should not be included. - d) SFP is specific fan power in W/(litre/sec), IUF is the applicable in-use factor.